CybersecurityForDemocracy/tiktok-library/README.md

 `hatch fmt`

-NOTE: formatting fixes will not be applied if linter finds errors.
+NOTE: formatting fixes will not be applied if linter finds errors, if this happens you can run the formatter only with `hatch fmt --formatter` (good for when there is a linter issue the formatter can fix).

 ## Alembic database schema migrations
 Alembic is a tool/framework for database schema migrations.
 For instructions on